concordchat-legacy/concord-api/README.md

 - Prerequisites
     - A Cassandra Database
     - A Redis Database
-    - A Amazon S3 Bucket named `silicondb`
+    - A Amazon S3 Bucket named `cdn.concord.chat`

     Please run `ekranoplan/database.py` to setup the
     cassandra database or scylla(make sure to have the "ekranoplan" keyspace available).